November 15, 2025 (1mo ago) — last updated December 5, 2025 (1mo ago)

 1.

-Reichheld, Frederick F., “The Loyalty Effect,” and subsequent analyses note that modest retention improvements can drive outsized profit gains; see discussion in Harvard Business Review and Bain & Company research: https://hbr.org/1996/09/the-loyalty-effect
+Reichheld, Frederick F., “The Loyalty Effect,” and industry analyses show modest retention improvements can drive outsized profit gains; see https://hbr.org/1996/09/the-loyalty-effect and HubSpot’s summary on acquisition vs retention costs: https://blog.hubspot.com/service/customer-retention

 2.